 The best way to feel a part of a place is by learning its history.
 And by visiting the most amazing museums in Milwaukee, you will get to know the Brew City.

-With Milwaukee’s prosperous and eclectic history, be it art, environment, science, or just the history of the people, this intriguing city is not lacking in the number of museums.
+With Milwaukee’s prosperous and eclectic history, be it art, environment, science, or just the people’s history, this intriguing city lacks many museums.

-From nature and marine life to the planet’s most legendary automobiles and more, here you will find everything and more.
+From nature and marine life to the planet’s most legendary automobiles, you will find everything and more here.

 1) Milwaukee Art Museum

-The building of the Milwaukee Art Museum itself is a historic landmark and is a cause enough for many people to visit.
-The elegant and unique construction is more like a sculpture modeled by world-famous creator Santiago Calatrava.
+The building of the Milwaukee Art Museum itself is a historic landmark and is a cause for many people to visit.
+The elegant and unique construction resembles a sculpture modeled by world-famous creator Santiago Calatrava.

 The Milwaukee Art Museum has become somewhat of a legendary site in the city and a remarkable sight along with the vast blue skyline.

 Once you enter, you will discover more than thirty thousand exceptional creations of art and antiques.
-The Milwaukee Art Museum should be on the must-visit list for any individual enthusiastic about art as well as history kind.
-At present, the museum has been known as the city’s very original art gallery to an iconic place.
+The Milwaukee Art Museum should be on the must-visit list for any individual who is enthusiastic about art and history.
+The museum is now known as the city’s original art gallery and an iconic place.

-It specializes in both collecting and conserving timeless old articles along with promoting the new and emerging talents of modern artists.
+It specializes in collecting and conserving timeless old articles and promoting modern artists’ new and emerging talents.

 The museum is most appreciated by adults and art enthusiasts and is not exactly for little children.
 However, artsy teenagers will most likely love it as well.

-Here, at the Milwaukee Art Museum, you can anticipate discovering both historical paintings of American as well as European origin.
+Here, at the Milwaukee Art Museum, you can anticipate discovering both historical paintings of American and European origin.
 However, aged Mediterranean antiques, photographs from a wide span of periods, and modern figures are included in the museum’s inventory.

 2) Milwaukee County Historical Society

-Along the museums in Milwaukee, this is undoubtedly one of the coolest.
-An actual museum in an old bank – what can be more fascinating than that?
+Among the museums in Milwaukee, this is undoubtedly one of the coolest.
+What can be more fascinating than an actual museum in an old bank?

 The Milwaukee County Historical Society is a showroom committed to conserving and maintaining the past of Milwaukee and its surroundings.

 It provides an interesting glance at the life of those who dwelled in the city in the 1800s.
-The museum gathers manuscripts, personal letters, pictures, furniture, apparel, and other private antiques and showcases them in a sequence of shows.
+The museum gathers manuscripts, personal letters, pictures, furniture, apparel, and other private antiques and showcases them in various shows.

 3) Jewish Museum